sp12356/SpotifyML/README.md

 ## Usage
-1. Check that you have your Spotify listening history CSV file ready.
-You can request this data from Spotify.
+1. Request your CSV listening history data from Spotify [Link Text](https://support.stats.fm/docs/import/spotify-import/#:~:text=Request%20your%20data%20from%20Spotify%E2%80%8B&text=To%20get%20started%2C%20open%20the,the%20%22Request%20data%22%20button.)
+.
 Ensure this is in the same folder as this project directory.
 If you don't have it ready but still want to try the app, we provide a sample listening history file in the directory (StreamingHistory0Sample.csv) for you to use.
 2. Run the application.
 3. Use the GUI to navigate through different features:
 - Click "Upload" to input your Spotify listening history CSV file